 To enable a process to be invoked from a report, open the relevant Report in edit mode and open the Automation tab.
 Click Add Process, give the process a name and select the Script that you want to run.

 Once you've set up your process you'll see the Bulk Actions button on the Report.
-Selecting this will enable you to invoke the process similar to a User-Invoked Process).
+Selecting this will enable you to invoke the process (similar to a User-Invoked Process).

-An example of this might be create a script which creates Invoices for selected Orders.
+An example of this might be to create a script which creates Invoices for selected Orders.
 You could then create a Report which shows these Orders, add the Process to the Report and then run the Process.

 If you use the Test button on a script, a Test Process will be created under the Test Processes tab.
 A Test Process gives you basic functionality to invoke a script and view the logs.